erinpentecost/ErnOneStick/README.md

 ## Stick Controls
 You change which mode you're in with the `Lock Button`, which you assign in the mod settings.
 You won't need the button that changes between first and third person (the mod assumes all control of camera modes).

 In *travel mode*, you have tank controls.
 Forward and back move your character, left and right yaw the camera.
-Hold the Lock Button and then use your stick to enter *freelook mode*, which makes your stick pitch and yaw the camera, but you can't move.
+Hold the Lock Button and then use your stick to enter *freelook mode*.
+Instead of holding, just tap the Lock Button to enter *target selection mode*.

+In *freelook mode*, your stick pitches and yaws the camera, but you can't move.
 When you release the Lock Button, you'll go back to *travel mode*.
-Instead of holding, just tap the Lock Button to enter *target selection mode*.
+You'll need to enter this mode to aim up or down when swimming or levitating.

 In *target selection mode*, push your stick up or down to cycle through actor targets.
 Push your stick left or right to cycle through all other targets.
 Tap the Lock Button to lock-on to your selected target and enter *lock-on mode*.